-Cadex Electronics Inc. was established in 1980 in Vancouver, Canada.
-Isidor Buchmann, Founder, President and CEO, recognized that the full potential of nickel-cadmium batteries was not being achieved and developed a battery analyzer to exercise and rejuvenate them.
+Cadex Electronics Inc. was established in 1985.
+Isidor Buchmann, the founder and CEO recognized that the full potential of nickel-cadmium batteries was not achieved and developed battery analyzers to exercise and rejuvenate them.
 In its early days, the company operated under the name Buchmann Enterprises Inc. and all activities were conducted in a small room of the founder's residence.
 In 1985, after the registered trademark for the name Cadex was granted, the company changed the corporate name to Cadex Electronics Inc. Cadex is derived from "CADmium-EXerciser."

 The fully revised book expands on Li-ion technology, addresses safety issues, advises on shipping and traveling restrictions, describes charging and test methods, and examines the battery in the electric powertrain.
 The reader learns about different battery types, how to select the right system, and how to maximize battery life.
 See Book Details

 The Cadex C8000 receives a significant update to enable new accessories including a Load Capture Unit (external device to capture and store discharge load signatures up to 100A), Dual Port Power Cable (channel paralleling to increase discharge power to 20A/160W) and support for External Load Control Units and Thermal Chamber Control.
 See Product Details

 Cadex introduced the first battery rapid tester capable of measuring capacity, state-of-charge and CCA non-invasively.
 The invention is protected under the U.S. patent 6,778,913 entitled: Multiple model systems and methods for testing electrochemical systems.
 See Product Details